Fun at home activity

-Create a collection of rock stories
+Create a collection of rock stories and a basket.

 - What happens in your day-to-day life?